penfother/Gallium_Deposition/README.md

 # Gallium_Deposition
-USed for gallium deposition machine
+Used for gallium deposition machine

+Requires python3, zaber motion library as well as python keyboard libraries installed to run correctly.